chef/chef-web-docs/chef_master/source/policyfile.rst

 .. tag policyfile_summary

-Policyfile file is an optional way to manage role, environment, and community cookbook data with a single document that is uploaded to the Chef server.
-It is associated with a group of nodes, cookbooks, and settings.
-When these nodes run, they run the recipes specified in the Policyfile run-list.
+Policyfiles are an optional way to manage role, environment, and community cookbook data with a single document that is uploaded to the Chef server.
+The file is associated with a group of nodes, cookbooks, and settings.
+When these nodes perform a Chef client run, they utilize recipes specified in the Policyfile run-list.

+.. note:: Consider the following before using Policyfiles:

-.. warning:: Policyfile is not supported as part of a Chef Automate workflow.
+   * Policyfile is not supported as part of a Chef Automate workflow
+   * Policyfile is intended to be used with Chef server 12.3 or above, and Chef client 12.8 or above

 .. end_tag

-.. warning:: Policyfile is intended to be used with Chef server 12.3 (and higher) and chef-client 12.8 (and higher).

 Why Policyfile?
 =====================================================